troclaux/notes/sql.md

     - binary: binary
     - boolean: BOOLEAN
     - data and time: data, datetime
-- UPDATE: modify existing data in a table
+- `UPDATE`: modify existing data in a table
-- DELETE: remove data from a table
+- `DELETE`: remove data from a table

-- CREATE TABLE: create new table in the database
+- `CREATE TABLE`: create new table in the database
-  - FOREIGN KEY: creates a column with the values of the column of another table
+  - `FOREIGN KEY`: creates a column with the values of the column of another table
-    - CASCADE: defines what happens to foreign keys when the reference is changed
+    - `CASCADE`: defines what happens to foreign keys when the reference is changed
-      - ON DELETE: when a record in the primary table is deleted, any records in the foreign key table that reference the deleted primary key will also be deleted
+      - `ON DELETE`: when a record in the primary table is deleted, any records in the foreign key table that reference the deleted primary key will also be deleted
       - ON UPDATE: changes on primary table also apply to child tables
-- ALTER table: modify existing table in the database
+- `ALTER table`: modify existing table in the database
-- DROP table: delete a table and its data from the database
+- `DROP table`: delete a table and its data from the database
-- TRUNCATE table: delete all rows from a table without deleting the table itself
+- `TRUNCATE table`: delete all rows from a table without deleting the table itself

-- CREATE database: create new database
+- `CREATE database`: create new database
-- DROP database: delete a database and all its contents
+- `DROP database`: delete a database and all its contents

 set operations:
-- UNION
+- `UNION`
-- INTERSECT
+- `INTERSECT`
-- MINUS or EXCEPT
+- `MINUS` or `EXCEPT`

 TODO
 restrictions: